Paid Public Flows

 most one plan can be markeddefaultorrecommended.
 If no default is set,

-the first plan is treated as the default.- Seat-based pricing is not implemented.
+checkout, entitlement, billing, or audit records may still reference.- Seat-based pricing is not implemented.
 Do not describe a plan as "N seats" or

 "N installs" unless the product has added explicit seat entitlements.
 Use